RayanZiani/SmmMem/README.md

 - [ ] Run the matrix on disposable hardware or a firmware emulator where possible.
 - [ ] Publish latency, throughput, failure, and detection results with raw reproducible artifacts.
 - [ ] Add a Detection & Mitigation write-up covering firmware signing, measured boot, SMM Supervisor/STM, firmware integrity monitoring, and recovery.
-- [ ] Update `ARTICLE_DRAFT.md` so offensive capabilities are presented as a bounded security case study rather than an evasion guide.

 ### Cross-cutting acceptance criteria